 And so… a blog.

-I do consider myself a writer, among the other things I do, to which I think the skill of writing is an integral part.
+I do consider myself a writer, among everything else I do.
 The only way to get better at something is to do it.
 And I should do it.
 I want to do it, and no one is stopping me.
 To quote the wonderful Elizabeth Gilbert:

 “Do it.
 Who cares?
 It’s your birthright as a human being, so do it with a cheerful heart.”